Grosvenor Curtice, from the Granite State Monthly, Volume 47.

 In the year after his resettlement Curtice enlisted for service in Co.
 D, Seventh New Hampshire Volunteers, and would serve with that regiment until war's conclusion, having attained the rank of captain.
 He is also recorded as having "captured a rebel captain and several of his men" at Fort Fisher in North Carolina.

 Following his return to Contoocook Curtice married in 1866 to Sara Augusta Johnson, who died three years following their marriage.
 He would marry his second wife Augusta Wilson (1849-1909) in 1876, their union lasting until Curtice's death in 1907.

-In the years following his first marriage Grosvenor Curtce established a reputation as one of Contoocook's prominent merchants.
+In the years following his first marriage, Grosvenor Curtice established a reputation as one of Contoocook's prominent merchants.
 A member of general merchandise firm of Curtice, Rand and Co., Curtice also held several political offices in his adopted hometown.
-From 1867-68 he served as town clerk and from 1869-1871 served as town treasurer, later being returned to the latter office from 1874-1878.
+From 1867-68 he served as town clerk and from 1869-1871 was town treasurer, later being returned to the latter office to serve from 1874-1878.
 Curtice would also serve Contoocook as its postmaster, and in 1875 was elected to his first term in the New Hampshire House of Representatives.

 A death notice for Curtice from the Los Angeles Herald, October 7, 1907.

 Another "Grosvenor" that made his name known in politics was two term Minnesota state senator Grosvenor Downes McCubrey.
 A native of Maine, McCubrey was born near the town of Calais on May 4, 1858.
 He attended school in the state of his birth and in 1882 relocated to Minnesota.
 Three years following his resettlement McCubrey relocated to Barnesville in Clay County, where he would reside for nearly twenty years.